Running Glossary: Your Complete Guide To The Lingo Of Runners

 Running shoes designed for long distance running, generally on footpaths or road.
 High mileage running shoes are durable to tolerate regular use for your daily training (clocking up 'high mileage') or endurance runs.

-They typically provide higher levels or softer cushioning compared to more minimalist styles, with the trade-off being that they're heavier.
+They typically provide max stacked cushioning or softer cushioning like the Brooks Glycerin Max compared to more minimalist styles, with the trade-off being that they're heavier.
 Being protective, they provide shock absorption during repetitive, hard impacts on road surfaces, helping ward off fatigue and common running injuries like plantar fasciitis.

-As the line between different categories of running shoes begins to blur, we're seeing a greater range of running shoes that meet the criteria of a high mileage running shoe while also ticking the boxes for runners seeking a lighter or more responsive ride.
+As the line between different categories of running shoes begins to blur, we're seeing a greater range of running shoes that meet the criteria of high mileage running shoes while also ticking the boxes for runners seeking a lighter or more responsive ride.

 HIIT